 Any allegations of historical abuse should be responded to in the same way as current concerns.

 If, following an investigation, the allegations are founded and the employee dismissed, the information will be shared with the Disclosure and Barring Service.
+Further advice on this can be found in the Disciplinary Policy and Dismissal procedures.

 Allegations Against People Who Work with Adults at Risk

-All concerns should be reported to the Executive Director of the service in which the Officer is employed.
-The Executive Director will then liaise with Human Resources.
+All concerns should be reported to the Strategic Director of the service in which the Officer is employed.
+The Strategic Director will then liaise with Human Resources.

 A referral will then be made to Adult Social Care and/or the Police depending on the circumstances.